-As a first step towards ending these senseless acts of gun violence, DuPage County supports the enactment of commonsense gun control measures to help keep our communities and residents safe, including a federal ban on the sale of assault weapons and high-capacity magazines, and legislation to ban the sale and possession of ghost guns (un serialized firearms), including appropriate penalties for possession and use of such weapons.
+As a first step towards ending these senseless acts of gun violence, DuPage County supports the enactment of common-sense gun control measures to help keep our communities and residents safe, background checks to ensure those individuals with mental health issues are not allowed to purchase firearms or ammunition, and strengthen federal enforcement of current laws to prevent the endless flow of illegal firearms across state lines.

+including a federal ban on the sale of assault weapons and high-capacity magazines, and legislation to ban the sale and possession of ghost guns (un serialized firearms), including appropriate penalties for possession and use of such weapons.